pr1001/pointy.js/README.markdown

 pointy.js is a Javascript pointer library.
 It doesn't do any sort of low-level magic but instead gives you some nice high-level classes than can point to other instances of themselves and can contain arbitrary data.
-Two collection classes are included, LinkedList and CircularLinkedList.
+Two collection classes are included, LinkedList and CircularOneWayLinkedList.

 Examples
 --------